 Figure 7.
-Signal flow.
+Signal flow for each of the four sound sources.

-The sound material consists of band-limited pulse trains with the frequencies 3, 5, 7 and 11Hz.
-This superimposition of prime number frequencies yields a compact rhythmical texture.
-In the course of the piece, the four pulse trains become slightly faster, which creates a slow but steady increase in density.
+The sound material consists of bandlimited pulse trains with the frequencies 3, 5, 7 and 11Hz.
+This superimposition of prime number frequencies vields compact rhythmical texture.
+In the course of the piece, the four pulse trains become slightly faster, which creates a slow but steadv increase in densitv.
 This compensates for the listeners' gradual habituation to the quality of the sound and is in line with the visual accumulation and increasing jaggedness of the animated path.
 The signals were further processed in order to enhance the sound.
 First, a high pass filter was applied to render the sound less booming.
 Second, the sound signals were distributed among the two channels, as if the virtual microphone was a stereo microphone.
-And third, a subtle reverberation was added.
+And third, a very discreet reverberation was added.

-Further Development: Interactive VR Animation
+3. Further Development: Interactive VR Animation